British Stock-Car Racing in the 1950s-1970s

 UPDATE July 2011: In approx 1963 at Silverstone I saw this beast: a Ford Cortina rebuilt and raced by "Doc" Merfield, an Australian dentist.
 It had a 300-inch Chevrolet V-8 kitted out with three Stromberg carbs.
 To keep it from tearing itself to pieces, it had a Jag XK-150 rear axle, and wheels from a Ford Zephyr.
 It was wild, and I bet the Doc had a lot of fun fighting it.

-In 1964 I photographed a tasty Ferrari 250 GTO --- This car was owned by Peter Clarke, but was snapped up by Pink Floyd's Nick Mason in 1978.
+In 1964 I photographed a Ferrari 250 GTO --- This car was owned by Peter Clarke, but was snapped up by Pink Floyd's Nick Mason in 1978.

 This Ferrari, in 1962 was being raced by Mike Parkes for Tommy Sopwith's Team Endeavour.
 Chassis #3589, its distinctive three-vent side panel and two rows of hood louvres identify it.
 The car left the UK for the USA in 1963, eventually being owned by